jhudsl/tidyversecourse/docs/04-dataviz.md

 ### Scatterplots: `geom_point()`

 In `ggplot2` we specify these by defining `x` and `y` *within* the `aes()` argument.
-The `x` argument defines which variable will be along the bottom of the plot. `y` refers to which variable will be along the left side of the plot.
+The `x` argument defines which variable will be along the bottom of the plot.
+The `y` refers to which variable will be along the left side of the plot.
 If we wanted to understand the relationship between the number of carats in a diamond and that diamond's price, we may do the following:

 ```r